 Erythropoietic protoporphyria or X-linked protoporphyria should be suspected in children and adults with painful cutaneous photosensitivity who experience no blisters or scarring.
 Gallstones in children should prompt testing for EPP and XLPP.
 Family history is usually negative.

-The diagnosis is confirmed by finding increased RBC and plasma protoporphyrin levels.
-RBC protoporphyrin should also be fractionated to determine the proportions of metal-free and zinc protoporphyrin.
-In EPP, the proportion of RBC protoporphyrin that is metal-free is almost always > 85%.
+Red blood cell protoporphyrin should also be fractionated to determine the proportions of metal-free and zinc protoporphyrin.
+In EPP, the proportion of red blood cell protoporphyrin that is metal-free is almost always > 85%.
 The presence of > 15% zinc protoporphyrin suggests XLPP.